Jazinho/rabbit-hole/README.md

 Topic statistics show doubled frequency of message processing due to stats view not being refreshed constantly but with some delay.
 Stats show `0.0/s` and in the next cycle `19/s` (which is doubled frequency value).

+## Part 6 solution - callbacks, RPC

+To implement RPC model, we can simply use `convertSendAndReceive` method of `RabbitTemplate` instead previously used `convertAndSend`.

+In pure RabbitMQ, on the client side, we have to specify a `callbackQueue` (a queue where the response will be sent to) and also a `correlationId` (identifier to match a received response to request sent).
+Here, in this solution, SpringAMQP library handles both these aspects for us so we don't have to bother with correlationId matching and callbackQueue.
+SpringAMQP handles also situations where RPC server dies after returning result but before sending ACK.
+After server restart, when proper ACK will be sent, SpringAMQP will match it to the correct request.

+****

+In this solution we create a `FunctionInputSender` which will randomly generate a number from 0-9 range and one of three functions (sqrt/log/fib).

+Then it sends a message to a direct exchange which has 3 bindings to queues delegated to calculate a reuslt for each of those functions (Square Root, Logarithm and Fibonacci Value).

+In the end the result is sent back to the sender, and the calculation result is printed to the console.